About this article

 If the Templafy mail flow rule that sends emails to the Email Signature Server is in line before the rules that do any further processing of emails, e.g., encryption, the Email Signature Server applies a signature as expected.

-How Templafy Email signature server integrates with Exchange using EWS?
+How Templafy Email signature server integrates with Exchange Online?

-The communication is entirely secure relying on an SSL certificate generated by the client.
+The communication is entirely secure relying on an the SSL certificate configured during implementation.
 This application also requires Application permissions

 What if emails are not being sent?